Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 Code language: SQL (Structured Query Language) (sql)

-C) Using SQL ROW_NUMBER() for finding nth highest value per group
+Finding the nth highest value per group #

-The following example shows you how to find the employees whose have the highest salary in their departments:
+The following example shows you how to find the employees who have the highest salary in their departments:

 SELECT